By using this website, you agree to our privacy policy.

 Is there a charge for mentors?

-Our mentors don’t get paid to give up their time for other mums, so we don’t charge for it either.
+Our mentors don’t get paid to give up their time for others, so we don’t charge for it either.
 This is about a community of people supporting each other.
 If you benefit from your mentoring experience we’d love you to consider ‘paying it forward’ by becoming a mentor to someone else, or submitting a thought piece to our Community.

 02